Czech translation rights for The Restless Dead and The Scent of Death both by Ucila International.

-In the summer of 2002, crime writer and freelance journalist Simon Beckett visited the Body Farm in Knoxville, Tennessee to write a magazine article about highly realistic crime scene training for US police officers
+In the summer of 2002, author and freelance journalist Simon Beckett visited the Body Farm in Knoxville, Tennessee.

-The unique outdoor research facility was then the only place in the world to use human cadavers to investigate the process of decomposition.
-Crime scenes were simulated using real human bodies to give the police officers first-hand experience of working with the dead
+The Outdoor Forensic Anthropology Research Facility was then the only place in the world to use human cadavers to investigate the process of decomposition.